weigert/splash/README.md

 If you wish to compile manually, use the makefiles in `splash/Makefile` and `program/Makefile`:

-    ./splash:
+    # ./splash:
+      make build
+      sudo make install
+    # or
-      make splash
+      sudo make splash

-    ./program:
+    # ./program:
+      make build
-      make [mode]
+      make install
+    # or
       make all

 Note that splash is separate from the actual execution modes.
 Execution modes are compiled separately (linked at runtime by splash).
+Execution mode installation does not require privilege.

 #### Compilation Issues